MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-export-and-post-domiciliations.md

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Domiciliation Journals**, and then choose the related link.
 2. In the **Batch Name** field, select the required journal batch, and then choose the **File Domiciliations** action.
-3. In the **File Domiciliations** page, select the **Options** FastTab, and then fill in the fields as described in the following table.
+3. On the **File Domiciliations** page, select the **Options** FastTab, and then fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|